 Just how does a doula have such a profound impact?
 What a doula does –

 It is my goal to ensure that you and your partner are well prepared, informed, and supported.
-As your doula, I provide comfort measures, massage, encouragement, information, suggestions for position changes, and a continuous, calming, and reassuring presence throughout your labor.
+As your doula, I provide massage, encouragement, information, suggestions for position changes, other comfort measures, and a continuous, calming, and reassuring presence throughout your labor.

 One of the challenges of birth is navigating the unfamiliar and sometimes uncomfortable environment of the hospital or birth center.
 In the intensity of labor, you may find it difficult to know just how things are supposed to be, and what the right decisions are.
 I will help you understand your options, and fully support the decisions you make.
-While it is not my role to speak for you, I can help you clarify your needs and wishes so you can communicate them clearly.
 Perhaps most comforting, I am the one member of the care team that doesn’t leave to check on another mama, or to come back when you’re closer to birthing your baby.
 There are no shift changes for this doula.
 See Packages for more information.